TrueConf Group Features

 1. Operate your devices under the following climatic conditions:

-• The ambient air temperature should not exceed 40°C. In the case of elevated room temperatures, it may be necessary to arrange forced air circulation, such as installing a ceiling fan.
+• The ambient temperature should not exceed 40 °C. In cases of higher room temperatures, it may be necessary to arrange for forced air circulation, such as installing a ceiling fan.

-• The operating temperature for the TrueConf Group Silent version can reach up to 60°C on the surface of the case in the area of the radiator fins, which is normal.
-Operating conditions (see section 2) should ensure that the case temperature does not exceed 60°C.
+• The operating temperature for the TrueConf Group Silent version can reach up to 60°C on the surface in the area of the radiator fins, which is normal.
+Operating conditions (see section 2) should ensure that the casing temperature does not exceed 60°C.

 • Packaged endpoints can be transported by all transport modes according to the category 5 conditions of GOST 15150-69, except for unpressurized aircraft compartments and open decks of ships and vessels.

-Terminals are transported by rail in containers in accordance with the requirements of GOST 18477-79.
+Transportation of terminals by rail is carried out in containers in accordance with the requirements of GOST 18477-79.

 • At supplier and consumer’s warehouses, video conferencing endpoints must be kept under storage conditions 1 according to GOST 15150-69 with no acidic, alkaline and other aggressive impurities in the air.